arty-arty/zkMatch/readme.md

 The more popular the project the more bots.
 A horde of bots.
 They steals all available places, long before user has time to click.
 It [happens a lot](https://cryptoslate.com/the-saudis-hits-number-1-on-opensea-as-bots-claim-free-mint-scammers-attack-discord/).
 Sometimes botters make mistakes and it becomes apparent.
 Top of the iceberg.

 With zkMatch either a regular CAPTCHA answer is encoded or a word puzzle.
 Each user has to match the answer to mint a token.
 No one, without passing a CAPTCHA, can trigger the smart contract.
+Each failed try is paid.
 Bruteforcing becomes costly and infeasible.

 ## Security consideration 1